When it comes to your superannuation, the investment options you choose today and in future may impact how much money you retire with.

 - Cash options aim to generate stable returns to safeguard the money you’ve accumulated.
 They typically invest 100% in deposits with Australian deposit-taking institutions, such as banks, building societies and credit unions.

-Super funds may have different allocations, so it’s important to read your super fund’s product disclosure statement.
+Super funds may have different allocations, so it’s important to read your super fund’s product disclosure statement before making any decisions.

 What's the right investment option for me?